 Everything is aimed at reducing the stress and trauma of heart problems.
 If you are a heart patient or are caring for one, we may be able to help.
 We have all been through this.

 We are affiliated to the British Heart Foundation, and support their work on education, training and providing equipment where appropriate.
-Within this context we are self-supporting and rely entirely on donations and subscriptions to survive.
-Take a look at our recent Sponsorship fund raising page.
+Within this context, we are self-supporting and rely entirely on donations and subscriptions to survive.

-However you do not have to have heart problems to attend the group.
-If you just want to feel better, get more excercise and believe you could do more to look after your heart, then our group offers the perfect place for preventative exercise!
+However, you do not have to have heart problems to attend the group.
+If you just want to feel better, get more exercise and believe you could do more to look after your heart, then our group offers the perfect place for preventative exercise!

 Our objectives include: